 Yes, there are some natural ways to help keep your pup from getting motion sickness.
 These include:

 Skip a meal

-Don’t feed your dog a few hours before taking a road trip, Nicholas says.
+Don’t feed your dog a few hours before taking a road trip.
 You know how you shouldn’t really stuff yourself before you go on a roller coaster?
 It’s the same concept.
 Water, however, might help settle his stomach, so always have a bowl available when you’re traveling.
 You may also want to wait for your pup to adjust to being out of the car before offering a meal to reduce the chances of it coming back up.